Professor and A.S. Leopold Chair in Wildlife Biology

 - B.S.
 Evolution and Ecology, University of California, Davis, 1999

-- Ecological and evolutionary impacts of management (water, fishery, hatchery, protected area)
+- - Ecological and evolutionary impacts of management (water, fishery, hatchery)

 Much of our research is field-based and incorporates elements of behavioral, population, and community ecology.
-Our research combines various techniques including the tagging and tracking of individually-marked fish, experimental manipulations in the field, direct observations, comparative studies, and modeling.
-Recent work has been done in California, Alaska, and Norway.
+Our research combines various techniques like tagging and tracking individually marked fish, experimental manipulations in the field, direct observations, comparative studies, and modeling.

 Read more about our research on the Carlson Lab website.